COUNCIL PORTAL | MUNICIPAL AUTHORITY PORTAL

 Committee Business/Reports:

-Mr. Peters provided Council with the Financial Report through March 2024.
-We are 3/12th’s or 25% of the way through the year.
+Mr. Peters provided Council with the Financial Report through July 2024 earlier in the month.
+He mentioned that we are 58.33% of the way through the year.

 General Fund: Water Fund: Sewer Fund: